Now offering COVID-19 Testing and Vaccinations at Colton location.

 Show your love

 Due to increased sensitivity, children face trouble in each aspect of life.
 Try to understand their feelings, emotions, and thoughts instead of scolding them for their behavior.
 Use the hugs and always look at them with a smiling face.
 Moreover, also appraise them with your kind words.
 Show them that you love them from the core of their hearts.
 When you think that your child is showing aggressive or hostile behavior, immediately use soothing words to calm them.
 Your words matter a lot.
-When you find that they are doing good then praise them and motivate too.
-Let your child that you not only love them but are also proud of them.
+When you find that they are doing good then praise them and motivate them too.
+Let your child not only love them but are also proud of them.
 If your child is showing bad behavior, you have to show patience.
 Guide them to what is good or bad and guide them to try different ways to achieve their goals.

 Meeting with school teachers